evmts/tevm-monorepo/docs/src/content/docs/getting-started/quick-start.md

 client.tevmContract(...)
 ```

-- If you prefer ethers the `@tevm/ethers` package provides an ethers provider that uses tevm as it's in memory backend similar to MemoryClient.
+- If you prefer ethers the [`@tevm/ethers`]() package provides an ethers provider that uses tevm as it's in memory backend similar to MemoryClient.
 - Tevm supports advanced tracing apis.
-Try passing `createTrace` to a tevmCall or tevmContract.
-In near future we will also support `createAccessList`
+Try passing `createTrace` or `createAccessList` to a tevmCall or tevmContract.

+### Subpackages

+The [Tevm monorepo](https://github.com/evmts/tevm-monorepo) believes in making all it's internal subpackages publically available.
+Thus tevm has over 60 packages available for use that can be explored.
+Some notable ones

+- `@tevm/contracts` which was used extensively in this tutorial built on top of abitype and wagmi/viem apis.
+It along with the tevm bundler works great with wagmi/viem and ethers even without using the rest of tevm.
+- `@tevm/solc` provides a typesafe wrapper around solc
+- `@tevm/ethers` has a tevm memory provider as well as a typesafe version of `Contract` that uses abitype to give it typechain-like typesafety.
+- `@tevm/revm` compiles revm to wasm as an experiment to try to implement the Evm in wasm.
+- `@tevm/actions` has the tevm actions api as well as eth json-rpc handlers available as tree-shakable actions.
+- `@tevm/state`, `@tevmtx`, `@tevm/blockchain` have custom tevm implementations of [ethereumjs components](https://www.google.com/search?q=ethereumjs+github&oq=ethereumj&gs_lcrp=EgZjaHJvbWUqDggAEEUYJxg7GIAEGIoFMg4IABBFGCcYOxiABBiKBTIGCAEQRRg5MgYIAhBFGEAyBggDEEUYPDIGCAQQRRg8MgYIBRBFGDwyBggGEEUYPDIGCAcQRRhBqAIAsAIA&sourceid=chrome&ie=UTF-8)
+- `@tevm/opstack` has an experimental opstack devnet that comes predeployed with all optimism protocol contracts and utilities

+Also every subpackage in `tevm-bundler` and `tevm` packages is available as a standalone package if you want to minimize how much code gets installed.
+E.g. `tevm/contracts` can be installed standalone as `@tevm/contracts`

+### Ethereumjs

+Tevm is built on top of [ethereumjs](https://github.com/ethereumjs/ethereumjs-monorepo).
+Most of Tevm is custom built for tevm except for the Evm but it's internal api still follows the same interface of ethereumjs.

+Custom functionality can be built into tevm by third party developers via decorating any given ethereumjs or tevm component with new functionality or writing from scratch a component that implements the interface.

+### Star and join discord

 Finally if you enjoy tevm consider staring the github and joining the telegram!